wanyuran/graphql-api-test/test/test-scenarios.md

     2、presentation published displayed in the presentation list 3、delete the presentation published

-scenario 5: publisher search the exact session and edit it
+scenario 5: publisher search the exact session, then edit it
 steps:
     1、search the exact session
     2、edit the exact session and update

-scenario 6: publisher search the exact presentation and edit it
+scenario 6: publisher search the exact presentation, then edit it
 steps:
     1、search the exact presentation
-    2、edit the exact session and update
+    2、edit the exact presentation and update

 scenario 7: publisher check the exact presentation in history and update its file address & feedback url
 steps:
     1、check the exact presentation in history